Organize and Declutter Your Home

 Declutter Your Home and Organize Room by Room

-Baby Step Four is going to take some time.
-You’re going to be here for a while so settle in.
+This is going to take some time.
 I mean, you didn’t get here overnight.
 So, be patient with yourself.
 Don’t get frustrated.
 As they say, this isn’t a sprint.
 It’s a marathon.

 1. Start small

 You get to pick where you start.
 These are your priorities and your rules.
 Maybe start with a hall closet or utility room.
 If your living room feels cluttered, you might even start there.
 You will LOVE having a decluttered living room.
 There is so much peace in that.
 Just don’t overwhelm yourself.
 Gather some small wins and gain some confidence before you take on your master bedroom closet, your kitchen or your office.

 2. Focus on one area at a time

 After you’ve created your master plan, don’t think about the entire house anymore.
 Focus on the one area you’re working on at the moment.
 Stay here until it’s done.
 Don’t be tempted to take on two areas at once.